kadonnelly13/scamdefenders/content/_index.md

+---
+description: A simple guide to help protect you and the people you care about from common online scams.
+title: Scam Defenders
+---

 # About

 This is a simple guide to help protect you and the people you care about from common online scams.